105: The Corpse Vanishes

 He asked me!

-A reference to the ending of a Monty Python’s Flying Circus sketch (“Cosmetic Surgery”), wherein Mr. Raymond Luxury-Yacht (pronounced “Throatwobbler Mangrove” and played by Graham Chapman) sees a plastic surgeon (played by John Cleese) about his enormous nose.
-Once the doctor points out that the nose is actually false, he asks Luxury-Yacht if he’d like to go on a camping holiday with him, and Luxury-Yacht joyously exclaims, “He asked me!
+A line from the ending of a Monty Python’s Flying Circus sketch (“Cosmetic Surgery”), wherein Mr. Raymond Luxury-Yacht (pronounced “Throatwobbler Mangrove” and played by Graham Chapman) sees a plastic surgeon (played by John Cleese) about his enormous nose.
+Once the doctor points out that the nose is actually false, he invites Luxury-Yacht to come on a romantic camping holiday with him, and Luxury-Yacht joyously exclaims, “He asked me!
 He asked me!”

 There’s that Laurel & Hardy music again.